StanJulia/CmdStan.jl/docs/src/INTRO.md

 ## StanJulia

 CmdStan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.
-It is one of two options to capture draws from a Stan language program.
+It is one of two options in StanJulia to capture draws from a Stan language program.
 The other option is *under development* and is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

+These are not the only options to sample using Stan from Julia.
+Valid other options are PyCall.jl/PyStan and StanRun.jl.

 On a very high level, a typical workflow for using CmdStan.jl looks like: